 The treatment effects for each of the medications used in the base-case analyses are listed in Tables 4.4 and 4.5.
-The treatment effects for the CGRP inhibitors are redacted in the tables and text since they were submitted as academic-in-confidence data to ICER by the respective manufacturers.
-The treatment effect estimates reflect the reduction in migraine days associated with each medication compared to no preventive treatment among the subset of patients that failed at least one prior preventive therapy.
+The treatment effects for the CGRP inhibitors were provided under ICER's data in confidence policy and were unredacted in June 2021.
+The treatment effect estimates reflect the reduction in migraine days associated with each medication compared to no preventive treatment among the subset of patients for whom at least one prior preventive therapy failed.

 Table 4.4.
-Treatment Effects for CGRP Inhibitors in Chronic Migraine Among Those for WhomPrevious Therapy Failed
+Treatment Effect Inputs for CGRP Inhibitors in Chronic Migraine Among Those forWhom Previous Therapy Failed